Cart 0

 Who We Are

-We have a lot in common.
+We have a lot in common, and these commonalities are the lived experiences that have taught us that there is more than one way to live in this world.
 Both of us are the oldest daughters in our families, and each one of us has a parent who is a Japanese immigrant.
 We have both lived abroad in Asia, we have both worked in finance, and we have both changed careers several times since our finance days.
-We both have two mixed-race kids, and we are both passionate about making the world better for said kids.
+We both have two multi-ethnic kids, and we are both passionate about making the world better for said kids.

 social justice, equal rights, civil rights, anti bias, education, diversity, empowerment